bitnetwork/term-tools/database/DATABASE.md

 --------------------- | ----------------- | ------------------------------------------
-setForeground         | setaf or setf     | Paramatized (id) setBackground         | setab or setb     | Paramatized (id) setForegroundClear    |                   | Terminfo has no support setBackgroundClear    |                   | Terminfo has no support setForegroundTrue     |                   | Terminfo has no support; paramatized (r, g, b) setBackgroundTrue     |                   | Terminfo has no support; paramatized (r, g, b) setPair               | initc             | Paramatized (id, r, g, b); color values range from 0-1000 in terminfo, change to 0-255 resetColor            | oc                |
+setForeground         | setaf or setf     | Paramatized (id) setBackground         | setab or setb     | Paramatized (id) resetForeground       |                   | Terminfo has no support resetBackground       |                   | Terminfo has no support setForegroundTrue     |                   | Terminfo has no support; paramatized (r, g, b) setBackgroundTrue     |                   | Terminfo has no support; paramatized (r, g, b) setPair               | initc             | Paramatized (id, r, g, b); color values range from 0-1000 in terminfo, change to 0-255 resetColor            | oc                | Reset all pairs to the default color table
 --------------------- | ----------------- | ------------------------------------------
 enterMouse            | XM(1)             | Terminfo lacking support; default to xterm; new entry paramatized (type); type = 0: click, 1: click+drag, 2: click+drag+move
 exitMouse             | XM(0)             | Terminfo lacking support; default to xterm